It is a truth, universally acknowledged, that a plentiful supply must be in need of a demand – but can you create a demand because supply is limited?

 Perth set the official world record for opening day sales for a Krispy Kreme store, with 73,200 doughnuts sold that day.

-While this does delve into the realm of the fictional, it demonstrates the principle that creating an allusion of exclusivity around a product can create demand.
+While this does delve into the realm of the fictional, it demonstrates the principle that creating an illusion of exclusivity around a product can create demand.

 In a season five of South Park, Eric Cartman purchases an amusement park for the sole purpose of kicking everybody out – so he could enjoy the rides alone.